myduino/Hibiscus-Sense-Arduino/Exercise_10_BME280/README.md

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-ten.png" width="400"></a></p>

 BME280 measurement specifications:
+1. Relative humidity with ±3%RH accuracy.
-1. Altitude with ±1 meter accuracy.
+2. Altitude with ±1 meter accuracy.
-2. Barometric pressure with ±1 hPa absolute accuraccy.
+3. Barometric pressure with ±1 hPa absolute accuraccy.
-3. Humidity with ±3%RH accuracy.
-4. Temperature with ±1.0°C accuracy.
+4. Ambient temperature with ±1.0°C accuracy.

-To acquire environmental data from BME280, we need to use [Adafruit_BME280](https://github.com/adafruit/Adafruit_BME280_Library) library, as it will helps shorten the time consuming development and focus on the objective, which to sense the proximity value.
-Prior to program the ESP32, we need to install the library from Arduino IDE's Library Manager, as on the image below.
+## Install Adafruit BME280 Library
+Let's use [Adafruit_BME280](https://github.com/adafruit/Adafruit_BME280_Library) library, to easily program the ESP32 to read the environmental value from the BME280 sensor.
+Following the image below: 1.
+On the Arduino IDE, go to the Library Manager.
+2. Search for **`adafruit bme280`**.
+3. Look for ***Adafruit BME280 Library** by Adafruit* and click the **INSTALL** button and wait until the installation process is done, until the status on the library is *`2.2.x installed`*.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-ten-a.png" width="700"></a></p>